-Economic and Social Research Institute, Cabinet Office
+Economic and Social Research Institute, Cabinet Office Figures for FY2010 are estimates.

-Okinawa 21st Century Vision
+The Okinawa 21st Century Vision and a new promotion plan

-The "Okinawa 21st Century Vision" was formulated in March 2010 as a fundamental plan to draw up an ideal situation in Okinawa in the future (roughly in 2030) and make it clear of the direction on how to address its realization and the roles of its citizens and government.
+The Okinawa 21st Century Vision was formulated in March 2010 based on the basic initiative of visualizing the ideal state of Okinawa in the future (in around 2030) and clarifying the direction of approach and the roles of residents of Okinawa and the local government to achieve it.